sirosen/globus-sdk-python/docs/clients.rst

 For example, you could use the ``TransferClient`` to list your task history very simply::

-    from globus_sdk import TransferClient
+    from globus_sdk import TransferClient, AccessTokenAuthorizer

-    # you must have transfer_token in your config for this to work
+    # you must have a valid transfer token for this to work
-    tc = TransferClient()
+    tc = TransferClient(
+        authorizer=AccessTokenAuthorizer("TRANSFER_TOKEN_STRING")
+    )

     print("My Last 25 Tasks:")
     # `filter` to get Delete Tasks (default is just Transfer Tasks)